4 Ways Computer Vision Can Improve Your Business

 Definition of CV

 In simple words, term Computer Vision means programming computers to “see” the outside world in more or less the same way as humans do.
 And, obviously, CV can’t be done without artificial intelligence (or AI), and machine learning (or ML).
-Cameras programmed in the right way and vision processing units are a must as well.
+The recognition is done on CPU/GPU side.
+In this case cameras substitute “eyes”.
+For example, in Apple’s FaceID – TrueDepth camera is used for scanning depth map of a face and A11 Bionic processor is used for its identification.

 Computer Vision works as a basis for wide range of industrial robots, smart cameras, pedestrian detection, fingerprint recognition, augmented reality, virtual reality, etc. And it is getting more and more popular.
 For instance, the facial recognition global revenue was less than 200 million USD in 2015.
 By 2020, it is expected to reach somewhere around 500 million USD.